Nawar-hasan/Government-services/README.md

 I would like to acknowledge that this project is purely educational and not affiliated with any government organization.
 It serves as a practical learning experience.

-## Contributing

-You are welcome to contribute to the Government Services Online Portal!

-Whether it's fixing a bug, enhancing an existing feature, or suggesting new ideas, your contributions are valuable.

-If you need any assistance or have questions, feel free to reach out.
-I'm here to help!

 ## License